paredesroger/paredesroger.github.io/index.md

 <img src="images/Latest.jpg" width="250">

 I am a Ph.D. candidate in the Department of Civil and Environmental Engineering at Rice University.
+Also, I'm part of the [SISRRA](https://duenas-osorio.rice.edu/sisrra) reasearch group.

-I'm part of the [SISRRA](https://duenas-osorio.rice.edu/sisrra) group and my research interests include:
+My research interests include:

 * Structural and Infrastructure Reliability, Risk, and Resilience
 * Earthquake Engineering and Natural Hazards